knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 https://openwrt.org/docs/guide-user/additional-software/imagebuilder

-The other option is to install the 'pre-made custom image' for this Wireless attack gadget project, located in the release section of this page.
+If compiling the image is too much of a process, the other option is to install the 'pre-made custom image' for this Wireless attack gadget project, located in the release section of this page.
+-